mgaoann/Purdue-Data-Mine-2024/README.md

                   3. Use the code from before to get the attribute from that database and compare it with the value in Wikidata
-                  4. If they the values are not equivalent add the relevant information about the mismatch to a mismatch dataframe with the needed format (<a href="https://github.com/wmde/wikidata-mismatch-finder/blob/main/docs/UserGuide.md#creating-a-mismatches-import-file">link</a>)") iterate("Write Python code to iterate through each of the filtered Wikidata items and find if the Wikidata item attribute
+                  4. If they the values are not equivalent add the relevant information about the mismatch to a mismatch dataframe with the needed format") iterate("Write Python code to iterate through each of the filtered Wikidata items and find if the Wikidata item attribute